 Once done with exploring Kota Tua, head to the iconic Cafe Batavia, which is no less a historic highlight.
-Housed in a 1830s building, this two-storeyed resto bar offers a colonial ambiance complemented with original-dutch East India cuisine.
-So when you’re in Jakarta, and Kota Tua in particular, a lunch at Cafe Batavia is a must.
+Housed in a 1830s building, this two-storeyed resto-bar offers a colonial ambiance complemented with original-dutch East India cuisine.
+So when you’re in Jakarta, and Kota Tua in particular, lunch at Cafe Batavia is a must.

 Again, as an uninterested foodie, I will not talk much about the food, but the ambiance.
 With its tall slatted windows and period colonial-style furniture, Cafe Batavia will certainly carry you back to the splendor of colonial days.